 • Retirement Index ranking: 10

-The climate varies: Paris has cool winters and warm summers, while the south, like Bordeaux, enjoys milder winters and hotter summers.
+The climate varies by region: Paris has cool winters and warm summers, while southern cities like Bordeaux and Nice offer milder winters and hot summers.

-Retirees can apply for a Long-Stay Visa (Visa de Long Séjour) to stay in France for over 90 days.
+Retirees can apply for a Long-Stay Visa (Visa de Long Séjour) to remain in France for more than 90 days.
 This visa is often the first step toward residency.
-The requirements include proof of financial support, health insurance covering at least €30,000, and accommodation details.
+Requirements include proof of adequate financial means, private health insurance covering at least €30,000, and accommodation documentation.

 Best Countries for Americans to Retire Abroad Comparison